Ahuss98/jumperjumper/README.md

 ---

+### 🐛 Bugs
+- [ ] sometimes on first ever load of wepage keyframes dont work
+- [ ] when spam clicking the text while on mobile the satisfying ding noise dosnt reset straight after every press

 ### 🚀 Future Goals:

 - Expand the game with more levels and dynamic environments.
 - Incorporate multiplayer functionality to make the game more engaging.
 - Continue honing my TypeScript and game design skills to take on bigger projects.
+- Fix/Solve all bugs and find future bugs.

 ---